Constellation-Labs/documentation-hub/nodes/resources/p12backup-win.md

 :::danger IMPORTANT
 If you had followed the directions to restore a new or existing Node, you should have used `nodectl` to install `Tessellation` properly **USING THE SAME P12 FILE NAME**.
-The directory listing will show your `p12` file with the same name as that you are attempting to restore.
+The directory listing will show your `p12` file with the same name as the `p12 file` name you are attempting to restore.
 When you drag the file from the `local` system to your `VPS`, it will automatically over-write the existing `p12` (*or is may ask you to confirm before continuing*).
 :::